Sir-CussFreq/Dehashed_Parser/README.md

 ## Contact

-If you have any questions, feel free to open an issue or contact me via GitHub.
+If you have any questions, feel free to open an issue or contact me via GitHub: [Sir-CussFreq](https://github.com/Sir-CussFreq/Dehashed_Parser).